mrconter1/model-clash/README.md

 3. **Role Switch**: Models switch roles, with the previous solver becoming the challenge creator and vice versa.

+> [!NOTE]
+>
-Note: The challenge creator is explicitly informed it must later solve its own challenge without access to any memory of the creation process.
+> The challenge creator is explicitly informed it must later solve its own challenge without access to any memory of the creation process.
 It is also told that the goal is to create a challenge the opponent will fail while ensuring its own success.

 ### Scoring System